-7.2 Proposed Activity: Renovation and, construction of new ponds have been proposed.
-The provision for construction of Water Channel, inlet, outlet, ramp and retaining walls are the basic need by project stakeholders which has been provided.
-In some villages, the constructions of new ponds are proposed, subject to availability of funds.
+Proposed Activity: Renovation and construction of new ponds is proposed.
+The provision for construction of inlet, outlet, ramp and retaining walls are the basic need by project stakeholders which has been provided.
+In some villages, the construction of new ponds is proposed, subject to availability of funds.
 In summer months, it is widely held that buffaloes must spend 3 to 4 hours in pond for cooling which save the animal from heat stress.
 Hence, there was much demand of ponds renovation and repairs.
 Ponds as such are the best source of rainwater conservation and ground water recharge.